douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * preskribi - to prescribe
 * preskripta - prescriptive
 * preta - ready
+* preteksto - pretext
 * preter - past; beyond
+* preteriri - to pass by
 * preterlasi - to omit; to skip
 * preterlaso - omission
 * preterpasi - to pass by; to bypass
 * pretervidi - to overlook
 * pretigi - to prepare; to make ready
+* pretorejo - praetorium
+* pretorio - praetorium
 * preventado - prevention
 * preventi - to prevent
 * preventiva - preventive